Workers' Compensation Q&A

 Your right to have a lawyer is your most important right in successfully protecting your interests in your work injury claim.
 It is extremely difficult for a layperson to handle a workers' compensation case.
 It is even difficult for attorneys who do not specialize in compensation law.
 This is because workers' compensation as it has developed is a specialized practice where knowledge of specific rules, decisions, and practices which are important to protecting your rights.
 Most Workers' Compensation Judges tell Claimants they should get an attorney at the first hearing.
 Indeed, an attorney is certainly necessary in most cases involving serious work injuries (those which will last over a year) because you will need a doctor to testify on your behalf "within a reasonable degree of medical certainty" at a medical expert deposition.

-Given that workers’ compensation is so specialized, Wusinich & Brogan P.C., provides unique advantages to those injured at work.
-There is a unique synergy of knowledge and effort in workers’ compensation matters in our firm.
-We have three accomplished attorneys who handle workers’ compensation cases.
+Given that workers' compensation is so specialized, Wusinich & Brogan provides unique advantages to those injured at work.
+There is a unique synergy of knowledge and effort in workers' compensation matters in our firm.
+We have five accomplished attorneys who handle workers' compensation cases.
 We are deeper than our other suburban competitors.
 We have litigated thousands of cases.
 We have fought appeals for our clients all the way up to the Pennsylvania Supreme and Commonwealth Courts.
-One of our partners co-authors the Bisel’s Workers’ Compensation newsletter.
-Another of our partners has been Chair of the Chester County Workers’ Compensation section.
-We have three attorneys who have a unique focus in handling work injury cases.
+One of our partners co-authors the Bisel Workers' Compensation newsletter.
+Another of our partners has been Chair of the Chester County Workers' Compensation section.
+We have five attorneys who have a unique focus in handling work injury cases.
 We pride ourselves on the level of interaction we have with each other concerning the cases of our clients.
 We feel your interests are best protected by the input of several lawyers who handle on a daily basis work injury cases.